 The practice had equality and diversity, and disability policies to support staff in understanding and meeting the needs of patients.
-A DDA audit had been completed as required by the Disability Act 2005 and Equality act 2010 and recommendations of the audit report implemented.
-Reasonable adjustments had been made to the premises to accommodate patients with mobility difficulties.
-These included step free access to the premises and a ground floor accessible toilet.
-The ground floor surgery was large enough to accommodate a wheelchair or a pram.
+Reasonable adjustments had been made to the premises to accommodate disabled patients.
+These included a ramp to access the building and a hearing loop.
+The ground floor surgery was large enough to accommodate a wheelchair or pram.
+However, there were no accessible ground floor toilet facilities.
+We were told that if this was ever an issue a domiciliary visit would be organised.